 The City's existing Ordinance 4329 established Just Cause Protections, which require property owners to cite for-cause or no-fault reasons to terminate the tenancy.
+Even if the City does not implement a local rent limit, it can still retain or strengthen Just Cause Eviction protections through a standalone Just Cause Eviction Ordinance.
+These costs for relocation would be borne by the property owner.

-No-fault terminations receive relocation assistance ranging from \$5,926 to \$15,377.
-These amounts could be increased so that tenants who are displaced in a no-fault scenario receive more compensation to reflect the significant costs of finding replacement housing.
+Under the current Ordinance, tenants displaced due to no-fault evictions are entitled to relocation assistance ranging from \$5,926 to \$15,377.
+These amounts may be increased so that displaced tenants in a no-fault scenario receive more compensation to reflect the significant costs of finding replacement housing.
+If Council wishes to retain this component or adjust the amount, staff recommends that the City engage a qualified consultant to conduct a market analysis of the Pomona area sub-market to determine the appropriate amounts of relocation benefits based on the applicable rental market pricing factors.